centrahq/api-documentation/pages/03.fe-development/15.customer-wishlists/docs.md

 ```

-### Remove the product from the wishlist through the Checkout API
+### Removing the product from the wishlist through the Checkout API

 [notice-box=info]
 Here we have to pass exact id of wishlist to remove the product from there